jest-community/eslint-plugin-jest/docs/rules/no-confusing-set-timeout.md

 ## Rule details

-his rule checks for several confusing usages of `jest.setTimeout` that looks like it applies to specific tests within the same file, such as:
+this rule checks for several confusing usages of `jest.setTimeout` that looks like it applies to specific tests within the same file, such as:

 - being called anywhere other than in global scope